YerongAI/Office-Tool/README.md

 ## Quick Start

-We recommend that you first download the installation file.

-Simply go to the Download page and click Start.

-After the download is complete, go to the Installation page, select the products you want to install, and click the Install button to begin the installation.
+Go to Deploy page, add a product that you want to install, then click Deploy to start your installation.

-You need to activate Office after install.

 ## Application Legitimacy